Ashok Desai (economist)

-Ashok Desai, b.
-1936, is an Indian economist.
+Ashok Desai, (born 1936), is an Indian economist.
+He has served as Chief Consultant in the Ministry of Finance from 1991 to 1993, and helped overcome India from economic crisis and design the early reforms.

+His inputs in the reform of taxation, trade policy and financial market regulation were particularly notable.
+In recent years Desai has carried out major studies of the Indian information technology and telecommunications industries.
+In the 1980s, Desai coordinated a large survey of research on energy and environment for International Development Research Centre in Ottawa.

+Education and Career

 He graduated from Sydenham College, Bombay University, with a BCom, proceeded to King's College, Cambridge for a BA in Economics where Nicholas Kaldor was his supervisor; his student contemporaries included Jagdish Bhagwati and Manmohan Singh.

 He received the PhD in Economics of Cambridge University in 1963 for a thesis on German economic growth before World War I, titled "Real Wages in Germany 1871–1913", done under supervision of Phyllis Deane.

 He has been a noted economic journalist and private business consultant in India, and was also Chief Consultant in the Indian Ministry of Finance in 1991–1993 under Manmohan Singh's ministership.